tsutaj/PrintICPCLibrary/README.md

 `usage: bash generate.sh [<filepath>] [<texfilename>] [<pagetitle>]`

-* filepath: The path where files you want to merge exist
+* filepath: Folder path where files you want to merge exist
 * texfilename: The filename of exported PDF file.
 File extention is not needed.
 * pagetitle: It will be the pagetitle of PDF file